Binaryfrost/SnowCMS/notes.md

 *File name as stored in S3; should be sanitized and include at least part of ID or timestamp to avoid overwriting existing files

 Maximum file size `config.media.maxSize`.
 Send file size, type, and name (File Metadata) to server, which returns a pre-signed upload URL and an HMAC of File Metadata.
 Client uploads the file to S3 and after a successful upload, sends a confirmation request to the server with the File Metadata and HMAC which makes the server record the file in the database.

+~~Backblaze's S3-compatible API doesn't support pre-signed POST URLs which support restricting file size.
+Maybe upload the file to the server, save it in disk (to reduce memory usage), and then validate the file size before uploading it to S3 server-side.
+This will require additional configuration on the reverse proxy to accept larger file sizes as Nginx has a default limit of 1MB.~~ According to some posts, PUT requests now also support restricting file size.

 Store in S3 bucket at `/media/{websiteId}/{year}/{month}/{fileName}`.